Gertrude of Saxony: Countess of Flanders

 In 1063 Gertrude married Robert of Flanders (Robert the Frisian), the second son of Baldwin V of Flanders.
 This act gave Dirk the Imperial Flanders as an appanage – including the islands of Frisia west of the Frisian Scheldt.
 She and her husband then acted as co-regents of Holland for her son during his minority.
 When her spouse left for a journey to Jerusalem in 1086–1093, Gertrude served as regent of Flanders during his absence.

 Family and children

-She had a total of seven children with Floris I, Count of Holland:
+She had a total of seven children with Floris I, Count of West-Frisia: